Dr Paul Giladi

 I teach because I view philosophy as a life-affirming, social, progressively transformative, and emancipatory subject.
 Philosophy is also really fun!
 I am hugely motivated to pass on my passion for this wonderful discipline to my students, so they can (i) feel very much at home in research environments, (ii) fully realise their own capabilities as critical, rigorous agents, (iii) sensitively make sense of reality through new and intellectually penetrative vocabularies, (iv) actively combat all forms of oppression, and (v) bring about progressive change in their personal and professional lives.

-I have developed an intense but friendly critical pedagogical approach which encourages students, especially those from a range of minoritised backgrounds, to feel part of a community of researchers and very much at home in university learning environments.
-I view students as co-participants in inquiry, rather than as passive learners.
+I have developed an intense but friendly critical pedagogical approach which encourages students, especially those from a range of minoritised backgrounds, to feel symbolically and materially part of a community of researchers and very much at home in university learning environments.
+I view students right from their first day at university as co-participants in inquiry, rather than as passive learners.
 Using my own take on research-led teaching, I push my students hard with transformational learning techniques, not only to ensure they are as active and engaged as possible, but also to enable them to have an excellent critical grasp of the philosophical issues in play.
-Such a pedagogical approach helps students become increasingly confident (not arrogant!), realise their potential, and enter the world of work with an array of attractive employability skills.
+Such a pedagogical approach helps students become increasingly confident (but not arrogant), realise their potential, and enter the world of work with an array of immensely attractive employability skills.

 Languages